Andrew Jarman: Coaching career

-Jarman was appointed coach of the Ironbank in the HFL on October the 17th 2013.
+Jarman was appointed coach of the Ironbank in the HFL on 17 October 2013.
+Jarman joined the Port Noarlunga Football Club in 2023 finishing 6th in his first year.
+In 2024 his team moved to 3rd on the ladder, beginning to rebuild their status as an SFL powerhouse.
+Come 2025 after finishing 2nd, his team played Happy Valley in the Grand Final defeating them by 2 points.
+At the conclusion of the 2025 season Jarman stepped down as A grade coach after ending the 28-year drought, etching himself into cocklediver folklore.

 Criticism of SANFL

 In September 2012, Jarman called for a wide-ranging review of the SANFL in the face of falling crowd numbers, the SANFL on the verge of selling its two AFL licenses and searching for a new football general manager.